Installing Nginx on Ubuntu 18.04 with Multiple Domains

 Go to your web browser and visit your domain or IP.
 If you don’t have a domain name yet and don’t know your IP, you can find out with:

-directory as you please.
+Your Nginx web server is ready to go.
+You can now add your own html files and images the the /var/www/html directory as you please.
 However, you should acquaint yourself with and set up at least one Server Block for Nginx as most of our Ubuntu 18.04 guides are written with Server Blocks in mind.

 Server Blocks allow you to host multiple web sites/domains on one server.
 Even you only ever intend on hosting one website or one domain, it’s still a good idea to configure at least one Server Block.